Access Living’s Guiding Research Principles and Expectations

 Guiding Research Principles

-• People with disabilities from diverse backgrounds are prioritized in the hiring process for any student or staff positions, assistantships, fellowships, internship or other paid opportunities that may become available for the research project;
+- People with disabilities from a variety of backgrounds are prioritized in the hiring process for any student or staff positions, assistantships, fellowships, internship or other paid opportunities that may become available for the research project.

 Research Compensation